zeeemughal/docker-volume-backup/README.md

 ## Notes

 - The Docker socket mount is required for container management
-- MySQL data is persisted using a named volume `mysql_data`
-- MySQL server is accessible on port 3306
 - Configure RClone before using with cloud storage providers
 - The RClone configuration file must be mounted at `/root/.config/rclone`
 - Consider using environment files or secrets for sensitive variables
 - All times are interpreted in the container's timezone (set via `TZ` variable)
-- MySQL service includes automatic restart policy (unless-stopped)